w3c/wcag3/guidelines/groups/text-and-wording/clear-language/abbreviations-explained.md

 :::except-when
 - the abbreviation is:
-    * used so often it has become a word with its own dictionary entry, such as "scuba," "info," and "HTML"
+    * used so often it has become a word with its own dictionary entry, such as "scuba," "info," and "HTML",
-    * used in a logo
+    * used in a logo, or
-    * included in a longer phrase, such as "brand DNA," whose meaning needs to be defined to meet the [non-literal language requirement](#non-literal-language-explained)
+    * included in a longer phrase, such as "brand DNA," whose meaning needs to be defined to meet the [non-literal language requirement](#non-literal-language-explained).
 :::

 :::example
+Abbreviation is introduced after first expanded use of the term.

-(Pass) ‘He has Avoidant/Restrictive Food Intake Disorder (ARFID).’
+> "He has Avoidant/Restrictive Food Intake Disorder (ARFID)."

-(Pass) ‘He has [ARFID].’ — (link to a glossary or tooltip.)
+Abbreviation is linked to a glossary entry or tooltip.

-(Fail) ‘He has ARFID.’ — (first reference, no explanation is available.)
+> "He has [ARFID]."
 :::